Greenstand/Greenstand-Overview/Project-Overview/Dictionary_Project_Terminology.md

 -
 - Priority = A database field that can be set to make an individual pin on the planters phone flash red
 - Planter = A user using the Tree Tracker Planter app to collect data on trees
+- Person (Table in the DB) has a planter mode or a
 - Planter_identifier = a felid that users enter into the app to create a user account (email or phone #)
 - Tree = a woody perennial plant, typically having a single stem or trunk growing to a considerable height and bearing lateral branches at some distance from the ground
 - Tree Token = the incremental growth of a tree (as set in the tree token creation document)
+ 1. Base codable information from incoming data (and value factor adjustment)
+ 2. Image
+ 3. Initial Entity_ID

 - /?token = Currently a set of tree_ids linked to a certificate in the database and displayed on a map
 - Update Feature = A feature that matches previous data points to a new data point, based on location, image recognition, species and time stamp
 Value_factor = a database field that allows different tree_species to have different value for token creation.